-Complete the QRTP Referral Form and complete the referral packet for the QRTP contractor (see checklist on the Referral Form for items to include).
-Contract deliverables will define the amount of time within which a contractor must accept the referral and the amount of time within which a child must be placed.
-Consult with the DHS Program Manager or the contractor's Service Contract Specialist for these time frames.
+Complete the QRTP Referral, form 470-5608 and complete the referral packet for the QRTP contractor (see checklist on the Referral Form for items to include).
+Contract deliverables will define the amount of time within which a contractor must accept the referral (within I hour as of August 2023) and the amount of time within which a child must be placed (within 72 hours as of August 2023).